 Most Important Soft Skills in Business #4: Problem Solving

 - In the working world, you will encounter problems every day.
 How you approach and overcome those problems will have a big say in how far you get in your career.

 - If you can think creatively to find a solution to a complex problem that stumps other people, then not only will you look good in front of your peers and superiors; this will be something you can demonstrate in future interviews.

 - Leaders use their influencing skills to mobilise others to help solve problems.
 If you start to do this early on in your career, you will get earmarked as having leadership potential

 - Very successful people will be able to see what the problem is, put a plan in place to resolve that issue and follow up with the right people to ensure it gets resolved.
 It’s surprising how few people in companies can actually do this.

-Soft Skills in the Workplace #5: Critical Observation
+Most Important Soft Skills in Business #5: Critical Observation

 - Understanding who are the movers and shakers in an organisation is a key part of getting ahead.
 You don’t want to align yourself to someone who senior management think is rubbish.
 If you spot who the very influential people are and do some good work for them then this can really work in your favour.